• Home

 • There's no need to chill the cookie dough!
 Just scoop and bake!

-• Let the cookies cool on the sheet pan for a few minutes before transferring.
+• Let the cookies cool on the sheet pan for at least 5 minutes before transferring.
 They set up as they cool.
-If you try to move them immediately, they may fall apart.
+If you try to move hot cookies, they will fall apart.

 My gluten-free flour recommendation